 1. Road Conditions

-Even if you buy a local SIM card, service may be too patchy in some places to be relied upon.
+Even if you buy a local SIM card, the service may be too patchy in some places to be relied upon.
 Follow these instructions to download Google Maps of Jamaica to be accessed offline.
 Do your research in advance and plot a preferred route but note that you may need to change on the fly if road conditions are altered.
 We encountered a landslide that had blocked the main route across the Blue Mountains.
-This caused no end of confusion and a couple of exploratory detours, before a local kindly informed us that a private road through a coffee plantation was the best alternate route.
+This caused no end of confusion and a couple of exploratory detours before a local kindly informed us that a private road through a coffee plantation was the best alternate route.

 Furthermore, don’t make yourself a target for the usual hustlers and opportunists that you find in any big tourist destination.
 Dress down, minimise the valuables you are carrying and don’t go flashing them around.
 Make use of your hotel safe to keep your valuables and travel documents such as your passport.

 Tap water in most urban areas is safe for drinking.
 We drank tap water in Negril, Treasure Island, Kingston and Ocho Rios.
 If you aren’t sure, ask at your hotel, use your Steripen or go for bottled water.

 Wondering where to go on your Jamaica road trip?
 Check out these things to do and places to go in Jamaica.